OpenEuroLLM/OpenJury/README.md

 }
 ```

-The judge configurations are the best one found in this paper and a lot of code is reused in this package.
+The judge configurations was tuned in this paper and a lot of code is reused in this package.

 ---